-IAS 8 Definition of Accounting Estimates (Amendments to IAS 8): 1 January 2023 IAS 1 Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2): 1 January 2023 IAS 1 Classification of Liabilities as Current or Non-current - Deferral of Effective Date (Amendment to IAS 1): 1 January 2023 IAS 16 Property, Plant and Equipment - Proceeds before intended Use (Amendments to IAS 16): 1 January 2022 IFRS 17 Insurance Contracts: 1 January 2023
+IAS 8 Definition of Accounting Estimates (Amendments to IAS 8): 1 January 2023 IAS 1 Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2): 1 January 2023 IAS 1 Classification of Liabilities as Current or Non-current - Deferral of Effective Date (Amendment to IAS 1): 1 January 2023 IAS 16 Property, Plant and Equipment - Proceeds before Intended Use (Amendments to IAS 16): 1 January 2022 IFRS 17 Insurance Contracts: 1 January 2023 IAS 12 Deferred Tax Related to Assets and Liabilities arising from a Single Transaction: 1 January 2023 Amendments to IAS 37 ٠ Onerous Contracts - Cost of Fulfilling a Contract: 1 January 2022 Amendments to IFRS 3 Reference to the Conceptual Framework: 1 January 2022 Annual Improvements 2018-2020 cycle to IFRS Standards Amendments to IFRS 1 First-time Adoption of IFRSs, IFRS 9 Financial Instruments, IFRS 16 Leases: 1 January 2022

 The effective dates stated above are those given in the original IASB/IFRIC standards and interpretations.
-As the company prepares its financial statements in accordance with IFRS as adopted by the European Union (EU), the application of new standards and interpretations will be subject to their having been endorsed for use in the EU via the EU Endorsement mechanism.
+As the company prepares its financial statements in accordance with IFRS as adopted by the UK, the application of new standards and interpretations will be subject to their having been endorsed for use in the UK via the UK Endorsement Board.
 In the majority of cases this will result in an effective date consistent with that given in the original standard of interpretation but the need for endorsement restricts the company's discretion to early adopt standards.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2021